Shopping in December- hectic!

-Happy almost EOFY!
-Aside from Boxing Day/Christmas craziness, this is quite possibly the biggest shopping time of the year.
-I thought it was time to talk about shopping while babywearing.
+This is quite possibly the biggest shopping time of the year!
+So we thought it was time we talk about shopping while using a baby carrier, wrap, or sling.
 After all, it’s a bit of a different experience than shopping with a pram ;-).

 Shopping is something most of us have to do multiple times a week all while juggling at least one small child.
 It’s definitely a whole new experience when it’s not just you.